Those aren't hairpins!

 - An episode of Jimmy Two-Shoes has Heloise keeping one of her gadgets in her ponytail.

-- My Little Pony: Friendship Is Magic: Pinkie Pie can use her mane to produce/hide all manner of objects, including a flashlight and a scrapbook.
-Her human counterpart in Equestria Girls has the same ability, pulling a clipboard and pen out of her hair.
+- My Little Pony: Friendship Is Magic: Pinkie Pie can use her curly and fluffy mane to produce/hide all manner of objects, including a flashlight and a scrapbook.
+Her human counterpart in Equestria Girls has the same ability, pulling a clipboard and pen out of her also curly and fluffy hair.

 - The fattest sheep in Shaun the Sheep is sometimes shown to have all kinds of things hidden in its wool.